 “We will continue to market and get our message out nationally and internationally,” Mayor Tyler added.

-GBEDF developed the video and a new website out of a rebranding effort in 2014 that saw local businesses seeking the GBEDF’s assistance with employee recruitment efforts.
+GBEDF developed the video and a new website out of a rebranding effort in 2014 that saw local businesses seeking the GBEDF’s assistance with employee recruitment efforts in line with common peo services and practices.
 In response, the foundation created a new website dedicated to doing business in Bossier.

 “Our strategy is built on communicating the value of doing business here, and with that comes a responsibility to prove that our area provides a high quality of place for families and individuals looking to relocate,” Rockett said.